Roxy Willis: Departure and returns

 Anderson was pleased with her character's exit story, as she felt that Roxy had come to Erinsborough to "better herself" and she had achieved that.
 With her being pregnant and her parents living in Darwin, it was "the perfect time" for her to leave and spend time with them.
 Anderson was grateful to the producers for allowing Roxy and Kyle to leave together and not have them split up at the end after everything they had been through.
 She was also glad they got their happy ending, saying "Quite often, you don't see couples just being happy and positive.
 But Roxy and Kyle are, and I'll always be thankful that they did that for our characters.
 I'm sure the fans will be, too."
 When asked how she envisioned Roxy's life playing out off-screen, Anderson said Roxy would "have a ball" up in Darwin.
 She thought Roxy and Kyle's child would be a boy, as she could see them running around after him, and that the couple would definitely want to make more babies in the future.
 Anderson later made a cameo appearance as Roxy to help facilitate Ned's exit from the serial on 9 May in the UK and 8 June in Australia.

 Anderson and Milligan returned for the show's final episodes in July following its cancellation.
 On 14 January 2025, it was announced that Anderson had again reprised the role.
 Roxy returned again in February and March 2025, alongside her relative Shane Ramsay (Peter O'Brien).
+In November 2025, Digital Spy confirmed that Roxy would return again in December 2025 for the show's final episodes.